rockettheme/docs/Docs/joomla/basic/menu_manager.md

 ![][new_menu_3]

 :   1. **New** This will initiate the creation of a new menu.
-[22%, 5%]
+[24%, 6%, se]
     2. **Edit** Checking a menu and selecting Edit will take you a page in which you can change the title, menu type, and description.
-[22%, 16%]
+[24%, 20%, se]

 The main page within the **Menu Manager** is the Menus tab.
 This is where you can see a list of your existing menus, edit them, and create a new menu.